 I started The BeerCast to try and keep up with what was happening in the British brewing scene, and with a few friends in June of 2007 started what was the first UK beer podcast (hence the title of the blog).
 We recorded over 70 in the end, before life got in the way and our meet-ups dwindled.

 Instead I had a new focus and over the twelve years the BeerCast has been going I’ve written extensively about the British, Scottish and Edinburgh beer scenes.
 My adopted home city is known for many things, but since this blog began it has justifiably become one of the best cities in the county for beer (as in the past, so it used to be).
 New breweries and pubs open all the time, and beers are released seemingly every week.

-With this in mind, every Sunday I publish the Edinburgh Beer Weekly – a listings guide to all the beery events in town over the next seven days.
-The BeerCasts we used to produce have taken a back seat – since recording over seventy podcasts, it’s been harder to get everyone together (life has gotten in the way).
-However, this has meant I’ve been able to fully concentrate on what’s happening in Scotland, who is making a name for themselves, and why the British brewing industry is the best in the world.
+With this in mind, I’ve been able to fully concentrate on what’s happening in Scotland, who is making a name for themselves, and why the British brewing industry is the best in the world.

-I am still writing the BeerCast however, and also still retain a freelance capacity, and am available for commissioned pieces of work; please drop me an email at the gmail address – likewise, if you’d like to ask me any questions about Edinburgh, or Scottish brewing in general, please get in touch.
-You can also follow me on Twitter @thebeercast.
+I am still writing the BeerCast however, when I can, with a renewed focus on Scottish brewing and beer.
+If you’d like to ask me any questions about Edinburgh, or Scottish brewing in general, please get in touch by following me on Twitter @thebeercast.

 Thanks for reading this bio, and for visiting the blog.
 Cheers!